The fascinating supercapacitive performance of activated carbon electrodes with enhanced energy density in multifarious electrolytes†

-Supercapacitors are rapidly growing in the market due to their high-power capability but their energy is low while comparing with batteries.
-However, their poor energy density is modulated with redox additive electrode materials either by decoration or composite fabrication.
-In addition, the energy density of the supercapacitors could be increased using the redox reaction in electrolyte itself.
-Herein, a high energy supercapacitor is demonstrated using activated high surface area carbon derived from cauliflower and redox additive electrolyte.
-The activated carbon shows mesopores with a specific surface area of ~1500 m2/g and a maximum specific capacitance of 310 F/g is grasped in two electrodes symmetric configuration using 1M H2SO4 electrolyte.
-Whereas, the fabricated device shows a high specific capacitance of 78 F/g and 92 F/g in non-aqueous organic and ionic liquid electrolyte with an energy density of 17 Wh/kg and 29 Wh/kg, respectively.
+The market for supercapacitors is rapidly growing due to their high power capability, but their energy is low compared with batteries.
+However, their poor energy density can be modulated with redox additive electrode materials either by decoration or composite fabrication.
+In addition, the energy density of the supercapacitors could be increased using the redox reaction in the electrolyte itself.
+Herein, a high-energy supercapacitor is demonstrated using activated high surface area carbon derived from cauliflower and a redox additive electrolyte.
+The activated carbon shows mesopores with a specific surface area of ∼1500 m2 g−1, and a maximum specific capacitance of 310 F g−1 is achieved in a two-electrode symmetric configuration using 1 M H2SO4 electrolyte.
+However, the fabricated device shows high specific capacitances of 78 and 92 F g−1 in non-aqueous organic and ionic liquid electrolytes with energy densities of 17 and 29 W h kg−1, respectively.
 The energy density of the supercapacitor device is further enhanced using the novel redox additive 0.01 M KI in Na2SO4 electrolyte.
-It shows a specific capacitance of 520 F/g and a maximum energy density of 58.5 Wh/kg, which is very high and comparable to lithium-ion batteries.
+It shows a specific capacitance of 520 F g−1 and a maximum energy density of 58.5 W h kg−1, which is very high and comparable to that of lithium-ion batteries.